INTRODUCTION – Tummy Tuck (Abdominoplasty)

 T.W., Age 52

-Procedure: Abdominoplasty, touch up liposuction of abdomen, flanks, arms, and axillae, and touch up buttock fat injection.
+Procedure: Abdominoplasty, secondary liposuction of abdomen, flanks, arms, and axillae, and touch up buttock fat injection.

-This patient underwent liposuction and buttock fat injection followed 15 months later by an abdominoplasty and touch up liposuction.
+This patient underwent liposuction and buttock fat injection followed 15 months later by an abdominoplasty and secondary liposuction.

 Before, 3 months after